M.A. Degree in Career and Technical Studies (MACTS)

 The Emphasis Area courses offer the opportunity to focus on a particular area of personal interest.
 Up to 16 units of graduate level courses from other programs (either at CSUSB or any accredited university) may be used as electives or, in some instances, substituted for program specified courses.
 The result is that we can custom design a program of study to meet almost anyone's needs.

 The Career and Technical (Vocational) Education Core is intended to help candidates prepare for the M.A.
 Comprehensive Exams.
 A wide range of topics related to contemporary training and education are discussed in all three courses.
-Plan on taking ECTS 637, ECTS 638 and ECTS 639 in sequence during the fall, winter and spring quarters of the same academic year, starting with ECTS 637 in the fall quarter.
+Plan on taking ECTS 637, ECTS 638 and ECTS 639 in sequence during the fall and spring semesters of the same academic year, starting with ECTS 637 in the fall semester.

 Who can I contact for further information?